One of the top questions I receive on a weekly basis is, “Does this version of Rockwell Software support my computer’s version of Microsoft Windows.”

 Step 6: For each combination of Rockwell Software and Microsoft Windows there will be a compatibility icon, and those icons are described in the icon legend at the bottom of the page.

 Note: In my example, RSLogix version 20.03 and 20.01 are both shown with the green “compatible” icon for Windows 7 SP1.

 I hope the above step-by-step procedure on how to look up Rockwell Software compatibility with Microsoft Windows operating systems was helpful.

-If you have a comment, question, or suggestion, please feel free to submit them using the “Leave a reply” form at the bottom of this page.
+If you have a comment, question, or suggestion, please feel free to submit them using the “post a comment or question” link below.

 Until next time, Peace ✌️

 Technology Enthusiast & Content Creator